sfomuseum/VaporProtomapsiOS/README.md

 # VaporProtomapsiOS

-Experimental iOS application demonstrating how to serve Protomaps tile databases from a Vapor-based server running in the background.
+Experimental iOS application demonstrating how to serve Protomaps tile databases in a [WKWebView](https://developer.apple.com/documentation/webkit/wkwebview)-based web application from a Vapor-based server running in the background.

 ## Description

 ![](docs/images/vapor-protomaps-ios.png)

-This is an experimental iOS application demonstrating how to serve Protomaps tile databases, stored in either an application's main "bundle" or its "Documents" folder, from a Vapor-based server running in the background.
+This is an experimental iOS application demonstrating how to serve Protomaps tile databases, stored in either an application's main "bundle" or its "Documents" folder, in a [WKWebView](https://developer.apple.com/documentation/webkit/wkwebview)-based web application from a Vapor-based server running in the background.

 **It is a demonstration application only and not a full-featured or customizable map application.**